Onedaveyboy/Football-Score-Prediction/README.md

 The main steps in the model development are:

 1. **Data Loading & Cleaning**
-   Load historical premier league match data and prepare it for analysis (I get the data from [here](https://www.football-data.co.uk/englandm.php)).
+   Load historical Premier League match data and prepare it for analysis (I get the data from [here](https://www.football-data.co.uk/englandm.php)).

 2. **Exploratory Data Analysis (EDA)**
    Visualize goal distributions and inspect home/away effects.